IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START check_propEscrowWithCoverage
    :end-before: END check_propEscrowWithCoverage

-First we call :hsobj:`Plutus.Contract.Test.ContractModel.quickCheckWithCoverage` with options containing ``covIdx``; it passes modified options to the rest of the property.
+First we call :hsobj:`Plutus.Contract.Test.ContractModel.Interface.quickCheckWithCoverage` with options containing ``covIdx``; it passes modified options to the rest of the property.
 We test the property 1000 times, so that we are very likely to cover all the reachable code in the tests.
 We cannot just reuse ``prop_Escrow``, because we must pass in the modified coverage options ``covopts`` when we run the actions, but otherwise this is just the same as ``prop_Escrow``.
-The result returned by :hsobj:`Plutus.Contract.Test.ContractModel.quickCheckWithCoverage` is a :hsobj:`PlutusTx.Coverage.CoverageReport`, which is difficult to interpret by itself, so we bind it to ``cr`` and then generate an HTML file ``Escrow.html`` using :hsobj:`Plutus.Contract.Test.Coverage.writeCoverageReport`.
+The result returned by :hsobj:`Plutus.Contract.Test.ContractModel.Interface.quickCheckWithCoverage` is a :hsobj:`PlutusTx.Coverage.CoverageReport`, which is difficult to interpret by itself, so we bind it to ``cr`` and then generate an HTML file ``Escrow.html`` using :hsobj:`Plutus.Contract.Test.Coverage.writeCoverageReport`.